-In essence, a parity audit is a way of determining any discrepancies between content delivery on desktop and mobile.
-Most importantly, it will help you determine how well-optimized and crawlable the mobile version of the site is.
+A parity audit is a way of determining any discrepancies between web marketing content delivery on desktop and mobile.
+Most importantly, it will help you determine how well-optimized and crawl-able the mobile version of the site is.

 Google: Top Ranking Factors Change Depending on Query (Search Engine Journal)

-Okay, I’m gonna admit that this one has a bit of a personal bias, because it confirms a sneaking suspicion I’ve had but could not verify for quite some time.
+Okay, I’m gonna admit that this one has a bit of a personal bias.
+It confirms a sneaking suspicion I’ve had but could not verify for quite some time.

-Too often we hear about businesses honing in on and obsessing over just a few key factors when it comes to SEO, which often leads to the neglect of other essential areas of this marketing channel.
+Too often, we hear about businesses honing in on and obsessing over just a few key factors when it comes to SEO.
+This often leads to the neglect of other essential areas of this marketing channel.

-Too much time spent on title tags and META descriptions means quality on-page copy may be sacrificed.
+A great deal of time is spent on title tags and META descriptions means quality on-page copy may be sacrificed.

-Too much focus on gaining fast rankings means slow-burn tactics that can be better for conversions in the long run, such as content marketing, are done away with completely.
+There is excess focus on gaining fast rankings.
+This means slow-burn tactics that can be better for conversions in the long run, such as content marketing, are done away with completely.

 Too much worry over building links from other websites can mean ignoring internal linking structure, which can be a very important tool in helping search engines understand your site.